-NURS 467 - Practicum IV: Partner in Population Health Practice
+NURS 467 Practicum IV: Partner Populations for Health Practice credits: 2

 This is a project-based practicum course.
 Students will work in an assigned community agency to develop a comprehensive plan for addressing an identified population health problem.
 This course will give students experience in working in evolving population-focused indirect, nursing roles as a project developer/leader and consultant.
-Practicum experiences will be intentionally designed to give students experience collaborating with professionals from a variety of other helping disciplines.
+Practicum experiences will be intentionally designed to give students experience collaboration with professionals from a variety of other helping disciplines.
 Students will be expected to interact with their assigned agency and its clients on a regular basis.